Amelia, Umbria: History

-The city was later occupied by the Etruscans, and later still by the Romans, although it is not mentioned by name in the history of the Roman conquest of Umbria.
+In its ancient past, the city was subsequently dominated by the Pelasgians, by the Umbrians, and finally by the Etruscans, and later still by the Romans, although it is not mentioned by name in the history of the Roman conquest of Umbria.
 Ameria occupied a strategic location in the Second Latin War (340–338 BC), lying on a loop of the Via Cassia called the Via Amerina, which started at Falerii and crossed the Tiber at Castellum Amerinum (probably Orte).

+By the late fourth or early third century BC Ameria had likely been granted the status of a municipium as maps of the territory document the Via Amerina extending from Ameria (Amelia) to Perusia (Perugia) at some time in the 3rd century BC.
+This road is also referred to in the Tabula Peutingeriana, a unique map of the road system for the cursus publicus, the public transport system in use in the Roman Empire.

-The town gained political status as a self-governing municipium, maybe as early as 338 BC, but certainly by the middle of the 1st century BC.
+The town gained political status as a self-governing municipium, possibly as early as 338 BC, but certainly by the middle of the 1st century BC.
 Citizens of the town were members of the tribus Clustumina.
 Cicero's speech in defence of Sextus Roscius Amerinus (the pro Roscio Amerino) describes Ameria as a flourishing place in 80 BC, with a fertile territory extending to the Tiber.
 Its fruit is often extolled by Roman writers.
 Augustus divided its lands among his veterans, but did not plant a colony.

 The bishopric of Ameria was founded in the middle of the fourth century.

 During the barbaric invasions, the city was besieged and badly damaged by the Goths, but was rebuilt by the time the Lombards descended from the north and asserted control over most of what is now Umbria.
 The Lombards, in turn, were forced out by the Byzantines, and thereafter, throughout the Middle Ages, and up to the time of Italian unification in 1860, Amelia stayed more or less under the domination of the Roman Catholic Church within the Papal States.

-During the period the Lombards remained in control of the Via Flaminia, Amelia was an important stop on a vital alternative route, the so-called Byzantine Way, which connected Rome to the exarchate in Ravenna.
+During the period when the Lombards remained in control of the Via Flaminia, Amelia was an important stop on a vital alternative route, the so-called Byzantine Way, which connected Rome to the exarchate in Ravenna.

-In the Middle Ages, Amelia went through the political convulsions common to other Umbrian cities: struggles that saw it emerge as an independent-minded comune, then as a city under the control of a succession of powerful families, sometimes ecclesiastical, and subject to internecine warfare between Guelphs and Ghibellines.
+During the Middle Ages, Amelia went through the political convulsions common to other Umbrian cities: struggles that saw it emerge as an independent-minded comune, then as a city under the control of a succession of powerful families, sometimes ecclesiastical, and subject to internecine warfare between Guelphs and Ghibellines.

 The campanile of the cathedral was erected in 1050 using fragments of Roman buildings.